SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 # DLRS Calculation Modes

 There are four modes that you can use to manage how and when DLRS processes rollups, they are:
-- Watch for changes and process later (prior to version 2.21 this was called "Scheduled")
+- Watch for changes and process later (labeled "Scheduled" in versions prior to 2.21)
 - Realtime
-- Invoked by Automation (prior to version 2.21 this was called "Process Builder")
+- Invoked by Automation (labeled "Process Builder" in versions prior to 2.21)
 - Developer

 | Calculation Mode | What does it do? |  When does it do it? | When to use? |